-Two new provisions have been made during 2012-13 totalling £139k including £50k in respect of Property search fee litigation and £89k in respect outstanding claims for the Council's former insurer, Municipal Mutual Insurance Limited (MMI).
-Prior to 1992 the Council's insurance was provided by MMI which went into administration.
-The scheme administrator has advised the Council that the Scheme of Arrangement has been triggered and the Council will be required to pay an initial levy of 15% of outstanding claims, calculated to be £89k.
+During 2013/14 the Council ulitised a total of £126,270 from two provisions it had made in 2012/13.
+These were in respect of Property search fee litigation (£37,270) and outstanding claims for the Council's former insurer, Municipal Mutual Insurance Limited (MMI) (£89,000).
+Prior to 1992 the Council's insurance was provided by MMI which went into administration and the Council was required to pay a levy to the administrator under the Scheme of Arrangement.